Asymptotic behavior of the velocity distribution of driven inelastic gas with scalar velocities: analytical results: Introduction

-However, a system with diffusive driving does not reach a steady state, as the velocity of the center of mass does a random walk leading to the linear divergence of total energy with time~\cite{Prasad:13}.
+Within the molecular chaos hypothesis, the main issue is how to model noise.
+While the tails may be determined for random acceleration (diffusive driving) the system does not reach a steady state, as the velocity of the center of mass does a random walk leading to the linear divergence of total energy with time~\cite{Prasad:13}.
 Hence the steady state solutions for diffusive driving is valid only on the center of mass frame.
-A more realistic driving scheme is the {\emph{dissipative}} driving, which models the inelastic collision of a particle with velocity $\vec{v}$ with a vibrating wall as $\vec{v}^\prime=-r_w \vec{v}+\vec{\eta}$, where $\vec{v}'$ is the new velocity, $r_w$ is the coefficient of restitution and $\vec{\eta}$ uncorrelated random noise taken from a distribution $\Phi(\vec{\eta})$~\cite{Prasad:13}.
-For $r_w \in [0,1]$, the system reaches a steady state at long times~\cite{Prasad:13}.
-The one-component model with inelastic driving has been recently studied in detail~\cite{Prasad:17} for noise distributions that has the asymptotic behavior $\Phi(\eta)\sim \exp(-b|\eta|^\gamma)$ for $\eta^2 \gg \langle\eta^2\rangle_\phi$.
-By studying the moment equations numerically~\cite{Prasad:17}, it was shown that for inelastic collisions with the wall ($r_w < 1$), the velocity distribution~$P(v)\sim \exp(-a|v|^\beta)$, is non-universal with $\beta = \gamma$, while for elastic collisions with the wall ($r_w=1$), $\beta = \min(\gamma,1)$.
-Thus, $\beta$ is universal (independent of noise) only when the collisions with the wall are elastic and $\gamma \ge 1$.
+A more realistic driving scheme is dissipative driving, in which when a particle with velocity $\vec{v}$ is driven, its velocity is modified to $\vec{v}^\prime=-r_w \vec{v}+{{\bf\eta}}$, where $\vec{v}'$ is the new velocity, $r_w$ is a parameter by which the velocity is dissipated and ${\bf{\eta}}$ is uncorrelated random noise taken from a distribution $\Phi({\bf{\eta}})$~\cite{Prasad:13}.
+For $r_w \in (-1,1]$, the system reaches a steady state at long times~\cite{Prasad:13}.
+The model with scalar velocities and dissipative driving has been recently studied in detail~\cite{Prasad:17} for noise distributions that has the asymptotic behavior $\Phi(\eta)\sim \exp(-b|\eta|^\gamma)$ for $\eta^2 \gg \langle\eta^2\rangle_\Phi$, where the average $\langle..\rangle_\Phi$ refers to averaging over the noise distribution $\Phi(\eta)$.
+By studying the moment equations numerically~\cite{Prasad:17}, it was shown that when $r_w < 1$, the velocity distribution~$P(v)\sim \exp(-a|v|^\beta)$, is non-universal with $\beta = \gamma$, while when $r_w=1$, $\beta = \min(\gamma,1)$.
+Thus, $\beta$ is universal (independent of noise) only when $r_w=1$ and $\gamma \ge 1$.
 One could also make predictions about the coefficient $a$.
 It was observed numerically that $a=b$ for $\gamma < 1$ and $a\neq b$ for $\gamma >1$.
 All these results were based on numerical analysis and restricted to the case $\delta=0$, corresponding to the Maxwell gas.
-The exact form of $a$ is known for the Maxwell gas only for two cases: one, for inelastic driving ($r_w < 1$) and $\gamma=2$ when $a=b(1-r_w^2)$~\cite{Prasad:13}, and other, for elastic driving ($r_w=1$) and $\gamma\geq1$ when $a=\omega^*$, where $\omega^*$ is the solution for $1=\lambda_d f(\omega)$, with $\lambda_d$, the rate of driving and $f(\omega)=\langle e^{-i\omega\eta}\rangle_{\Phi}$, the characteristic function of the noise distribution~\cite{Prasad:17}.
+The exact form of $a$ is known for the Maxwell gas only for two cases: one, for $r_w < 1$ and $\gamma=2$ when $a=b(1-r_w^2)$~\cite{Prasad:13}, and other, for $r_w=1$ and $\gamma\geq1$, when $a=\omega^*$, where $\omega^*$ is the solution for $1=\lambda_d f(\omega)$, with $\lambda_d$, the rate of driving and $f(\omega)=\langle e^{-i\omega\eta}\rangle_{\Phi}$, the characteristic function of the noise distribution~\cite{Prasad:17}.
 We note that, for both diffusive driving as well as dissipative driving, all exact results have been limited to the case $\delta=0$.